mayurjadhav23/Car-Damage-Detection/README.md

 # Car-Damage-Detection

-The manual process of car damage assessment for insurance claims is:
- -Time consuming
- -Error prone
- -Expensive
-It requires physical inspection of the vehicle by an assessor, which can take several days and result in a backlog of claims.
+The manual process of car damage assessment for insurance claims is time consuming ,error prone and expensive It requires physical inspection of the vehicle by an assessor, which can take several days and result in a backlog of claims.
 The assessment may not be accurate, leading to disputes between insurance companies and customers over the amount of the payout.
 This results in increased costs for both insurance companies and customers, as well as decreased customer satisfaction.